mapbox/mapbox-react-examples/CONTRIBUTING.md

 2. Write code, open a PR from your branch when you're ready.
 3. Notify our maintainer about your PR on [Discord](https://discord.gg/uMpcC5RmJh).

+## Access Token

+Make sure to not commit a working [Access Token](https://account.mapbox.com/access-tokens/) to avoid your key being stolen and causing unwanted charges.
+If you accidentally committed one, please "refresh" your token on the [Mapbox Access Token panel](https://account.mapbox.com/access-tokens/).

 ## How can I contribute?

 There are many ways in which you can contribute to Mapbox React Examples.